HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 chosen from your spellbook.
 If you prepare the 1st-level spell magic missile, you can cast it using a 1st-level or a 2nd-level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.\
+Casting the spell doesn’t remove it from your list of prepared spells.<br/>
 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of wizard spells requires time spent studying your spellbook and